A and An

 Campuses and Centers:

-FIU has two main campuses: Modesto Maidique Center in West Miami-Dade County and Biscayne Bay Campus in North Miami.
+FIU has two main campuses: Modesto A. Maidique Campus in West Miami-Dade County and Biscayne Bay Campus in North Miami.

 In addition, it has several other locations: